GSA/Open-Data-Collaboration-Sandbox/website_examples.md

 filename: website_examples.md
 ---

 List of example websites that are hosted in GitHub Pages.
 Any of these can be instantly cloned and then repurposed with new material.
+A [collection of vanilla templates](http://usg-website-templates.github.io/) is being built from these to make this even easier.

 Please [add to this list](https://github.com/GSA/Open-Data-Collaboration-Sandbox/edit/gh-pages/website_examples.md) any others you find.

 ## Federal Government